-The thing about teaching is that every day is a new lesson, a new topic, and in general, a large amount of prep work.
-Some days, class consists of a matching activity that has been differentiated based on each students’ individualized MAP score. #winning There are other days when I need something quick and easy to implement.
-Today’s post is all about how to turn any worksheet into an activity with little or no preparation time!
-Here are 4 easy math activities-
+The thing about teaching is that every day is a new lesson, a new topic, and in general a large amount of prep work.
+Some days, class consists of a matching activity that has been differentiated and laminated! #winning There are other days when I need something quick and easy to implement.
+Today’s post is all about how to turn any worksheet into an engaging easy math activity with little or no preparation time!

 - Prep Time: 15 seconds